2024 Individual Support Grant Recipients Announced

 Adolph Gottlieb in an interview with Dore Ashton, February 4, 1972

-Shown: Adolph Gottlieb (left) and Mark Rothko (right) at an unknown art opening, March 6, 1961.
+Shown: Adolph Gottlieb (left) and Mark Rothko (right) at an unknown opening, March 6, 1961.
 Photographer: Fred McDarrah.

 Adolph Gottlieb and Mark Rothko first met in the late 1920s and remained close friends throughout their lives.
 Through a selection of archival documents, interviews, and artwork, we are highlighting several important moments in their lives and careers.